hannahchan/Scaffold.Service/README.md

 ## Example App

-Scaffold.WebApi includes an example application which is intended to be replaced with your actual application when using this template.
+Scaffold.Service includes an example application which is intended to be replaced with your actual application when using this template.
 This example application has been included to help demonstrate features in this template.

 The example application is a simple CRUD application where you can create **Buckets** and put **Items** in them.
 The Buckets have a _size_ which represents the number of Items you can put in them.
-To _Create_, _Read_, _Update_ and _Delete_ Buckets or Items in the application, simply send HTTP _POST_, _GET_, _PUT_ or _DELETE_ requests to the Web API.
+To _Create_, _Read_, _Update_ and _Delete_ Buckets or Items in the application, simply send HTTP _POST_, _GET_, _PUT_ or _DELETE_ requests to the service.

-Explore the Web API by going to `/swagger` in a web browser.
+Explore the service by going to `/swagger` in a web browser.